h-mole/MelodieFuncFlow/README.md

 operation that will not interfere the computation flow.

-For example, in code `In [13]` and `In [14]`, a `print` is inserted into the computation flow in two different positions, and middle results were printed.
+For example, in code `In [13]` and `In [14]`, a `print` was inserted into the computation flow in two different positions, and middle results were printed.
 However, the result `Out[13]` and `Out[14]` are also the